 - How to take advantage of lazy competitors coasting through the post-holiday dead zone (Christmas to New Year’s Day) with easy-to-implement tips.

-This book will energize your team and focus your decisions this holiday season and for years to come.
+This book will energize your team and focus your decisions this holiday season and for years.